mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "Then you you know what you have to do."

 He placed the ball into my hand; its weight surprised me.
-Inside of it was some other object freely moving about some fluid.
+Inside of it was some kind of fluid but I couldn't tell what kind.
 I had no doubts that such a thing was designed to kill somehow.
 In his other hand, he brandished the dagger, making sure I knew what would happen to me if I disobeyed.
-Below was silence, hesitation.
-The sound of their belabored breaths hung in my mind as I struggled with the choice I had been given.
+I looked below and saw only silence, hesitation amongst the three.
+The sound of my own belabored breath hung in my mind as I struggled with the choice I had been given.

-She raised the spear and I raised my arm, and as the ball left my fingers I felt the deep pain of loss take me again.
-It spun through the air with all the inertia I could give and hit exactly where I had intended it to.
-A large explosion erupted and knocked me back, landing me on a flimsy branch that arched under my body weight.
-I grasped for it to keep from falling but my hands found nothing.
+She raised the spear and I raised my arm, and as the ball left my fingers I felt a deep pain in my chest.
+The ball spun through the air, tumbling and falling toward its target; I had to turn away.
+A metallic sound rang out and a large explosion folded the air on itself and knocked me back, landing me on a flimsy branch that arched under my body weight.
+I grasped for it to stop myself from falling but my grip wasn't firm enough and I only managed to slow myself down.
+At the end of the branch I finally caught a small tuft of twig and leaf and swung from it back toward the tree's trunk.

+A voice called out toward me, but the blast had caused a ringing in my ears that made everything sound like a hum.
+I looked up to find Ramne, but he had disappeared from his spot in the tree.
+I looked below and saw a stream of blood running down my body and suddenly felt the cold of death begin to close in again.

+"-inyu?!"
+I heard my name, followed by more hums of muffled speech.

 <!--
 What comes next:

-- Setre shows Annu to the others.
-Makes a fool of hae, says thi is responsible for hae actions, and foments lots of rage against hae for Ramne's actions of getting them addicted.
-- Linyu gets captured by Ramne and is forced to hide in the shadows with him as he tries to convince Linyu that Setre is evil.
-"The only way to save hae is to kill Setre"
-- Linyu agrees, and takes a dagger.
-But has tricked Ramne, and saves Annu without killing Setre.

-OR
+- Fanla frees Laen and Boon
+- Linyu falls onto Laen's Back
+- Fanla and Setre treat Linyu's wound
+  - Linyu talks about the underworld
+- The others come back
+  - Annu corroborates what Linyu says
+  - Setre is furious but the group wants to hear

-- Ramne and Linyu go to the Guardians.
-Ramne sets a trap to capture them all.
+- They go to the underworld
+  - Many get kanosin and sink in
+- Linyu, Annu, Setre, and Ramne (who has disguised himself with the crowd) are the last to get in
+  - They duke it out
+  - Setre falls prone
+  - Annu saves her life and pushes Ramne and haeself out of the underworld
+- Linyu speaks endlessly about Annu and/or Liffa as Setre plunges hae under the water
+- Chapter Ends

+Prologue

+- Shinna's crew picks up Liffa after seeing writing on Linyu's arm

 -->